vvamu/vvamu/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Im 19 years old and I have the husband -->
+- ⚡ Fun fact: Im 19 years old and I have the husband(not good joke)